The FBI loaded the body into a gray van. A Bureau diplomat approached Jeff. "We appreciate your consideration in this matter, Mr. . . ."

 "Take me with you," he said matter of factly.
 "Let me see what happens to the creature and its tools."

 And in he hopped, cramping the front seat of the van with yet another passenger.
-That alien, or whatever it was in back of him and behind the van's metal separator wall, was bringing him all the sights that this vacation could ever offer.
+A metal wall separated him from the rear of the van, where they had the body of the alien — or whatever it was.
+That creature was bringing him all the sights that this vacation could ever offer.

 Unfortunately, those sights became progressively less interesting as the trip wore on.
 The driver turned into the warehouse district and made his way to the low rent end of town.
 All the paint was worn off of the two story brick warehouse they finally parked inside of; and all of its windows were either broken or boarded up.
 Jeff figured it was either scheduled for demolition or built to look that bad on purpose.